iotJumpway/Intel-Examples/Intel-Edison/_DOCS/2-Security.md

 ```

-- Reboot your Galileo and your firewall should boot up on startup everytime now.
+- Reboot your Edison and your firewall should boot up on startup everytime now.